 We build tools and services that rewire communities’ relationships with data, sensors, and AI

-In 2020, Sidewalk Labs, the original organizer behind DTPR, announced that going forward, the DTPR project was independent of Sidewalk Labs and would be stewarded by Helpful Places.
+Sidewalk Labs, the original organizer behind DTPR, handed stewardship of the DTPR standard over to Helpful Places in 2020.
 Helpful Places was originally founded expressly as a vehicle to support the increasing interest from cities in piloting the open-source standard.

-Helpful Places is the current steward of the open-source project while offering products and services to organizations interested in adopting DTPR and other open source standards that advance technology governance and transparency.
+Today, Helpful Places continues that role while offering products and services to organizations interested in adopting DTPR and other open source standards that advance technology governance and transparency.

 We believe that creating more public legibility for data, sensors and AI is a foundational first step to enable accountability and foster community trust in the use of emerging technology in the places we live, work and play.